-Example 3-4 provides sample code for three writer tasks that create unique messages and place them on a queue for one reader task.
-The writer tasks call Semaphore_post() to indicate that another message has been enqueued.
+Example 3-4 provides sample code for three writer tasks that create unique messages and place them on a list for one reader task.
+The writer tasks call Semaphore_post() to indicate that another message is available on the list.
 The reader task calls Semaphore_pend() to wait for messages.
-Semaphore_pend() returns only when a message is available on the queue.
+Semaphore_pend() returns only when a message is available on the list.
 The reader task prints the message using the System_printf() function.

-The three writer tasks, reader task, semaphore, and queues in this example program were created statically as follows:
+The three writer tasks, a reader task, a semaphore, and a list in this example program were created statically as follows:

 '''

 Program.system = xdc.useModule('xdc.runtime.SysMin');

 var Sem = xdc.useModule('ti.sysbios.ipc.Semaphore');

 Program.global.sem = Sem.create(0);

-Program.global.sem.mode = Sem.Mode COUNTING;
+Program.global.sem.mode = Sem.Mode_COUNTING;

 var Task = xdc.useModule('ti.sysbios.knl.Task');

 Task.idleTaskVitalTaskFlag = false;

 var reader = Task.create('&reader');

 reader.priority = 5;

 var writer0 = Task.create('&writer');

 writer0.priority = 3;

 writer0.arg0 = 0;

+'''

+'''

 var writer1 = Task.create('&writer');

 writer1.priority = 3;

 writer1.arg0 = 1;

 var writer2 = Task.create('&writer');

 writer2.priority = 3;

 writer2.arg0 = 2;

-var Queue = xdc.useModule('ti.sysbios.misc.Queue');
+var List = xdc.useModule('ti.sdo.utils.List');

-Program.global.msgQueue = Queue.create();
+Program.global.msgList = List.create();

-Program.global.freeQueue = Queue.create();
+Program.global.freeList = List.create();

 '''

-Since this program employs multiple tasks, a counting semaphore is used to synchronize access to the queue.
+Since this program employs multiple tasks, a counting semaphore is used to synchronize access to the list.
 Figure 3-1 provides a view of the results from Example 3-3.
-Though the three writer tasks are scheduled first, the messages are read as soon as they have been enqueued because the reader's task priority is higher than that of the writer.
+Though the three writer tasks are scheduled first, the messages are read as soon as they have been put on the list because the reader's task priority is higher than that of the writer.